-What support is available to students with who experience mental health problems?
+What support is available to students who experience mental health difficulties?

-Queen Mary University of London (QMUL) has a Mental Health Coordinator and a Mental Health and Autistic Spectrum Disorder Adviser who are the first point of contact for students experiencing mental health issues at any stage during their studies.
-Please see here for more information about ASD specific support.
+Queen Mary University of London (QMUL) has a Mental Health Coordinator and a Mental Health and an Autism Adviser who are the first point of contact for students experiencing mental health issues at any stage during their studies.
+Please see here for more information about autism-specific support.

 If you have concerns about your own mental health and its impact on your studies please contact us to make an appointment to meet with a member of the team.

 We have institutional membership with the University Mental Health Adviser Network (UMHAN) which seeks to share good practice and influence developments across the sector.

 Disabled Students’ Allowance

 If you have a diagnosed mental health condition you may be eligible for support through the Disabled Students’ Allowance (DSA).
-The Mental Health Co-ordinator can help you apply.
+A member of the team can help you apply.

 If your academic work is being affected by a mental health difficulty, your adviser can discuss support that might be helpful, and, if you consent, liaise with your faculty to ensure that they are met.
-The most common form of support for students is specialist mentoring.
+The most common forms of support for students are Specialist Mentoring and Examination Access Arrangements.

 What is Specialist Mentoring?

-Specialist mentors provide highly specialist, specifically tailored, one to one support which helps students address the barriers to learning created by a particular impairment, e.g. mental-health conditions, or autistic spectrum disorders.
+Specialist mentors provide highly specialist, specifically tailored, one to one support which helps students address the barriers to learning created by a particular impairment, e.g. mental-health conditions, or autism.
 This could include a range of issues, for example, coping with anxiety and stress situations, how to deal with concentration difficulties, time management, prioritising workload and creating a suitable work-life balance.
 Specialist Mentors should not act as advocates or counsellors.
 Their role is to help students recognise the barriers to learning created by their impairment and support them in developing strategies to address these barriers, particularly at times of transition, e.g. when starting at university or when planning to move on from it.
 For some students this support will need to be ongoing while for others it might be gradually phased out or only be required at certain points of their course.